The above photo was taken at Camile's Reef, Key Largo, FL on 02/19/2006............ROD

 Caribbean Octopus seen in the open only at night.

-wide in tropical and semitropical waters from near shore shallows to as
+world wide in tropical and semitropical waters from near shore shallows

 deep as 200 m.
 In actuality, most scientiststs believe that O. vulgaris